The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 I get it, engineering education is set up to give you broad exposure to many topics.
 All the while, teaching you the fundamentals.

-But this doesn’t mean the existing model is ideal.
-Far from it.
+But this doesn’t mean the existing formal education model is ideal.
+Far from it!

 EVERYTHING in the world evolves.
 Knowledge is no longer locked away in the ivory towers, with the emergence of the internet.

 These universities are stuck in the 19th-century.
 They use the same old curriculum and teaching methods.
-There’s nothing modern about this setup.
+There’s not much modern about today’s education system.

 Further, the way to think isn’t something you can only learn from professors.